 Precision and accuracy is essential for a nursing student and therefore these two skills are primarily tested in the math section.
 Only basic math is tested here and the problems can be solved mentally or using a scratch paper.
 Also, use of calculators is prohibited.
 There are 45 test questions and the time limit for this section is 56 minutes.
 The subtopics tested in this section are:

 - Data Interpretation

-Further, the TEAS V Questions of this section deal with whole numbers, metric conversion, decimals, algebraic equations, fractions, ratio, proportions and percentages.
+Further, the questions of this section deal with whole numbers, metric conversion, decimals, algebraic equations, fractions, ratio, proportions and percentages.

 The Science Section

 The knowledge and skills in the field of science are of utmost importance to the nursing profession.
 The time allotted for this section is 38 minutes and within this time 30 questions have to be answered.
 The sub-sections of this test are:

 - Earth and Physical Science